 Museum of Lycian Civilizations and Andriake Ancient City, Demre, Turkey

 If you would like to learn more about the ancient cities of Lycia, look no further than the Museum of Lycian Civilizations near Demre harbour in Antalya province.
 Located southwest of the town centre, the museum is situated among the ruins of Andriake (Çayağzı) port, which was once part of the ancient city of Myra.
-These ruins serve as an interesting open-air museum leading you to the museum building further along.
+These ruins serve as a fascinating open-air museum leading you to the museum building further along.

 Once you reach the end of the path, you will immediately notice the large granary opposite the harbour structures and monuments that continue further along.
 You can decide how much time to devote to walking through the eight sections of the museum showcasing works belonging to the Lycian cities and civilizations.
-Here you will find exhibitions housing more than 1000 historical artifacts, giving an insight into the religious, social, and economical systems that were once part of the Lycian, Roman, and Byzantine empires.
+Here, you will find exhibitions housing more than 1000 historical artefacts, giving an insight into the religious, social, and economic systems that were once part of the Lycian, Roman, and Byzantine empires.
 You will get the chance to view items such as vases, kitchenware, jewellery, coins, and ancient marble sculptures.
 Not only this, but extensive information is provided about the history of specific Lycian cities such as Myra, Xanthos, and Patara, giving more insight into their early existence, geography, seamanship, as well as trade and cuisine.

 April 1 – October 1

 Opening Time: 10:00

 Closing Time: 16:00

 3 euros (Andriake ruins can be visited with the same ticket)